MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-generators.md

 #### If-else template

 The if-else template lets you build a template that picks a collection based on a cascading order of conditions.
+Like simple response templates, can have inline variations in IF or ELSE blocks.
+Nesting is achieved through [composition](#structured-response-template).

 Here's an example of an if-else conditional response template: